bezumkin/mmx-database/README.md

 This is just a convenient way to work with MODX database directly, without xPDO.

-Project is still under development, do not hesitate to use [issues][3] if you have any,
+Project is still under development, do not hesitate to use [issues][3] if you have any.

 [1]: https://github.com/bezumkin/mmx-database/tree/main/core/src/Models
 [2]: https://laravel.com/docs/10.x/eloquent